-Although there is debate about whether the health damage caused by occasional solvent use is permanent or not, there is evidence that heavier and more sustained solvent use significantly increases the likelihood of significant long terms effects.
+Although there is some debate about whether the health damage caused by occasional solvent use is permanent or not there is evidence that heavier and more sustained solvent use significantly increases the likelihood of significant long term effects.

 People who use solvents often can experience memory loss, shaking, slow reactions, mood swings, depression and paranoia.
-Users' general health can deteriorate with symptoms of fatigue, anaemia, weight loss, reduced co-ordination, tinnitus (ringing in ears), sores around the nose and mouth, and trouble in breathing and sleeping.
-For women long term use can cause their menstruation to stop.
+Users' general health can deteriorate with symptoms of fatigue, anaemia, weight loss, reduced co-ordination, tinnitus (ringing in ears), sores around the nose and mouth, and trouble breathing and sleeping.
+Women may find their menstruation stops.

-The lead in petrol and some chemicals in other solvents can build up in the body, irritating the lining of the stomach and intestines, damaging the brain, nervous system, kidneys and liver and can also cause various types of cancer.
+The lead in petrol and some chemicals in other solvents can build up in the body, irritating the lining of the stomach and intestines, damaging the brain, nervous system, kidneys and liver and can cause various types of cancer.
+Inhaling chrome based paints (chroming) may lead to bloodshot eyes as blood vessels in the eye burst, eventually leading to blindness.